Adam-pw/Siya-Tech-Assignment/readme.md

 * To run the website first install all the packages `npm install`
 * Then start the server through `npm start`

-You can visit the website here also hosted on vercel And you can also see the Github Repository form here
+And you can also see the Github Repository form here `https://github.com/Adam-pw/Siya-Tech-Assignment.git`

+### Note :
+* The data provided for the assignment was incomplete and lacked proper refinement.
+As a result, I created my own metadata to make sense of the available information.
+However, the code I wrote may contain some redundancy that could be eliminated if more refined data with proper IDs for each section and consistent formatting will be provided.